William Thomas Cain/Getty Images

 A real-life 'Beverly Hillbillies' story

-William "Bud" Post III was 8 when his mother died.
-As an adult, he worked at carnivals and spent time in jail.
+William "Bud" Post III worked at carnivals and spent time in jail.
 He seemed aimless with no hopes of ever making enough money to live well.

 Then, while in his 40s with just a few dollars to his name, he won more than $16 million in the Pennsylvania Lottery.

-According to The Washington Post, he was already $500,000 in debt within three months of his 1988 win, in part because Post bought a twin-engine airplane (without even having a pilot's license).
+Post would be $500,000 in debt within just three months of his 1988 win, in part because he bought a twin-engine airplane (though he had no pilot's license).

 His bankruptcy lawyer, John Lacher, said it was like a real-life "Beverly Hillbillies" story.